Where architectures/engineers see dreams about construction designs, welders are one of those who bring those dreams into reality.

 There are many companies that offer apprenticeship programs and pay some amount of money as well.
 It’s a great way to get initial training while earning money.

-As this program mainly focuses on getting hands-on welding work, you will have the chance to gain professional skills and make yourself qualify for advanced welding jobs.
+As this program mainly focuses on getting hands-on welding work, you will have the chance to gain professional skills and make yourself qualified for advanced welding jobs.

 If you don’t find any apprenticeship programs in your area, look for job training programs; it also helps.
 However, there are some programs that help the students to find a job once they are done with the program.